xieweiAlex/English_Learning/words/2023/words-Dec.md

 ## Week 2
+The feasting, drinking, dancing and revelry continued for several days.
+the voters' **visceral** fear of change.

+> What are my favorite hours of the day and what adjustments can I make to ensure they are under my control?

+She could **rattle on** for hours.

+**shun**.
+We **old codgers** have our work cut out for us keeping spirits high at home.

+**Pitchforks** and **torches**
+This is a **glider** that's falling, and you have to be able to make sure you start with enough **physiologic** **headroom** to make that work.
+No, for some reason, we think of an academic.
+We think of somebody **scrawny**. -
+Nero, for instance, demanded that enormous audiences celebrate his greatness.
+This was also the same emperor who **banished** a poet from Rome for being too talented, and thus a threat.

+we should be routinely peering ahead, planning for the unexpected, running these war games–to lessen the strength of the blow before it lands.

+Italy is even more generous to its diaspora.
+But the diaspora provides more than just money.
+release valve.

+Rule of law is subservient to money.
+If you have broken money, the rule of law just breaks faster and faster.

 While **Keynes** is absolutely deserving of **scrutiny** and skepticism for its poor contributions to economics, I would prefer Saifedean not to **succumb** to academic "name-calling".